 Source: Jason McColgan, The Wait, 2018

 Set in the United Kingdom, The Wait is a short film written and directed by Jason McColgan.
-At first glance, it shows two strangers striking up a conversation at the bus stop to pass the time.
+At first glance, it shows two strangers striking up a conversation at a bus stop to pass the time.
 The older gentleman asks polite questions about the woman’s pregnancy.
 The woman, though visibly stressed, answers his questions.
-He reassures her, repeatedly, that everything will be alright.
+He reassures her, repeatedly, that everything will be all right.
 Soon, the bus arrives, and the full story reveals itself.

 Duration: 4 minutes